Table of Contents

 - Things you should never include in your resume

 What is one way to ensure a university or a company that having you on board is the right decision?
 A resume that stands out.
 With the worsening impact of COVID-19, competition for top colleges and good positions has only increased.
 In such a competitive environment, getting into the university of your dreams or even landing your first job could be a task.
-However, you get one step closer to achieving it if your resume sells you better.
+However, you get closer to achieving it if your resume sells you better.
 And we’re here to help find the perfect resume format for you.

 What is a resume?

-One of the most essential parts of a resume is its format.
+One of the essential parts of a resume is its format.
 So let us understand what a resume format is and its types.

 What are the types of resume formats?

-1. Chronological Resume (not advisable for freshers)
+1. Chronological resume (not advisable for freshers)

 A chronological resume format usually includes these components-